HMS Liverpool (C11): First torpedoing (1940–1941)

 The fleet again put to sea on 8 October with the intention of supporting Malta convoy MF.3 and the Alexandria-bound convoy MF.4, while seeking to engineer an encounter with the main assets of the Italian Navy.
 Although Admiral Cunningham did not realise his latter objective, which was limited to an engagement with Italian destroyers, the convoys reached their respective destinations.
 Illustrious then conducted aerial operations against Italian installations on the island of Leros.
 While Liverpool and other escorts were returning from the sortie on 14 October, Italian torpedo-bombers attacked the cruiser, inflicting considerable damage to the forward section and causing fuel to be released from the aviation tank.
-The Liverpool was torpedoed by a Savoia-Marchetti 278-6 piloted by Capitano Massimiliano Erasi.
+Liverpool was torpedoed by a Savoia-Marchetti 278-6 piloted by Capitano Massimiliano Erasi.
 According to Captain Read, despite the petrol being surrounded with 70 tons of water in accordance with regulation, the fuel reached the mess decks and became exposed to an electrical short circuit.
 The subsequent explosion, at 19:20, seriously compromised Liverpool's bow structure, enveloped the forecastle in flames, and blew up the vacated "A" turret.

-Liverpool's crew prepared the cruiser's Carley floats and other small craft while warships, including ?, began to arrive at the scene.
+Liverpool's crew prepared the cruiser's Carley floats and other small craft while warships began to arrive at the scene.
 Orion, screened by the anti-aircraft cruisers Calcutta and Coventry, took her in tow at the stern.
 While being towed on 15 October, Liverpool's bow separated from the hull.
 Later in the day, 12 of the cruiser's sailors (including one unidentifiable at the time) were buried at sea.
 Three more died in the night and were buried before the two cruisers reached the port of Alexandria on 16 October.
 Liverpool's losses in the attack had amounted to 3 officers and 27 crewmen killed and 35 crewmen wounded.
 Her captain transferred in late October to the battleship Ramillies; his successor being Commander Welby.
 According to the journal of Midshipman William Hayes, Liverpool, like nearby warships, had been forewarned of an imminent attack via radio direction finder (RDF), but the inexperienced rating on watch at his post did not report this to his superiors because of apparent confusion.